pvamshi/angular/src/contents/articles/services/index.md

 The above promise can be used in some other method too if needed.
 So that even if multiple service calls need the same http call, we are only creating one promise.
+The code might look a littel huge and small mistake might cause bugs.
+So, we can move this logic to another service and inject in each service as shown in Solution 1 .

 **Problem 2** : Data is not sync with database.